 You may find that the IRS didn’t inform the credit bureaus of the removal of your tax lien notice.
 Once you get the information back from the IRS that it is withdrawing your tax lien, you then send this information to the different credit bureaus to have them remove it from your report.
 This step means you have to dispute the lien on your credit report.
 In some cases, you may have to challenge it more than once if the credit bureaus don’t remove it in a timely manner.

-Have you been dealing with tax debt and don’t know where you should turn?
+Have you been dealing with back taxes and don’t know where you should turn?
 Get assistance with Solvable.
-We can help you find the right path forward in your debt.
-Getting your tax debt paid off and removing the tax lien notice from your credit report are often the first steps to take.
-Our articles and information on finding debt relief can give you the knowledge to help you make the best decisions.
+We can help you find the right path forward in your back taxes.
+Getting your back taxes paid off and removing the tax lien notice from your credit report are often the first steps to take.
+Our articles and information on finding back tax assistance can give you the knowledge to help you make the best decisions.

 Solvable is a for-profit company that helps customers resolve their tax problems, but a free service for consumers.
 Partners cannot pay us to guarantee favorable editorial reviews or ratings.
 We do not publish favorable (or unfavorable) editorial reviews or assessments at the direction of an advertiser or partner.
 We always work to put consumers first and do our best to provide value in meaningful ways, but our reviews are subjective.